diffthanatad/WaterBeats/README.md

 - highly scalable streaming of IoT sensor data
 - connect any IoT sensor or actuator using our interface for handling JSON messages
 - process sensor data using lambda architecture with stream and batch processing routes
-- store sensor data locally, forward it to a data hub, or upload directly to cloud storage
+- store sensor data locally, forward it to a data hub or cloud storage service
 - automatically control actuators with rules containing tasks and conditions
 - receive and apply rule and tasks remotely
 - works online or offline for remote farming conditions